 Even if you don’t have any LCP concerns, it’s a good idea to periodically look at field data to detect potential problems.

 Since Google evaluates a page's Core Web Vitals for the previous 28-day period, you should test important pages at least once a month.

 If PageSpeed Insights doesn’t display this section due to lack of data, you can use different tools to access the CrUX dataset:

 BigQuery - requires a Google Cloud project and SQL skills;

 The Core Web Vitals report in Google Search Console - very beginner-friendly, useful for marketers, SEOs and webmasters.

 Which tool you choose depends on your preference.
 The important thing is to be aware of any potential issues with your website’s LCP (and the other Core Web Vitals.)

-Make sure to check the Core Web Vitals report at least once a month.
-Sometimes issues can pop-up in unexpected places and remain undetected for a long time.
+Again, make sure to check the Core Web Vitals report at least once a month.
+Sometimes issues can pop up in unexpected places and remain undetected for a long time.

 Evgeni writes about site speed and makes sure everything we publish is awesome.